hildebrandt-carl/RobotTestGenerationArtifact/raw-data.md

 * Total time (*7200*): The total time in seconds for test generation and testing the drone.
 * Simulation time (*27*): The total time in seconds given to the simulator or outdoor test runs.
 This time is used by the test generation technique to take into account how much time is required to execute an identified test.

 A very similar naming technique is used for the associated folder that contains the generated tests.
-For example, the above output file saved all the tests in the folder:
+For example, the above output file saved all the test cases inside the folder:
 ```bash
 initial_ANAFI_seed10_length3_nodes250_res4_beamwidth5_totaltime7200_simtime27_searchtype_kinematic_scoretype_random
 ```

-Using the naming convention we can find specific test sets.
-Say for instance you want all test sets of length 3.
-We can find these test sets using the `ls` command and grep for any files or folders with length 3 in the `FinalResults/initial_run_flown` directory:
+Using the naming convention, we can identify specific test suites we are interested in.
+Say, for instance, you want all test sets of length 3.
+We can find these test sets using the `ls` command and grep for any files or folders with length 3 in the `~RawData/initial_run_flown/` directory:

 ![The ls command output](../img/second.png)

-## Individual Tests
+# Individual Test Cases

-Inside each of the sub folders that contains the test set, you will find a 'maps' folder.
-The maps folder contains all the tests for each of the test sets.
-Each map is a new test which the robot should execute.
-If we were to run the `ls` command inside the map folder we would have the following output:
+Inside each of the test suites folders, you will find a set of individual test cases.
+The test cases are saved inside the `maps` folder.
+The `maps` folder contains all the test cases for that specific test suite.
+Each map is a unique test case which the robot could execute.
+If we were to run the `ls` command inside the `maps` folder, we would see the individual test cases.
+Selecting the first test case `maps1` we can again use the `ls` command to see what each test contains:

 ![The ls command output](../img/third.png)

-Each of the files are now described in more detail below:
+Each of the test cases contains a variety of data.
+We will now explain the data found inside each test case.

-### Generated Test
+## Generated Test

-The files related to test generation are inside the maps folder and described below:
+The files related to test generation are inside are described below:

 Name    | Description
 ------------ | -------------